 As you would expect given the amount of rock there are a number of other areas spread throughout the Burren however none match the quality nor quantity of Ailladie.
 See the climbing.ie route database or the Burren guidebook for details.

 The 800m long stretch of limestone at Ailladie is considered one of the best sea cliffs in Ireland.
 In many places the sheer, predominantly vertical walls rise straight out of the Atlantic meaning that many routes require an abseil approach and a hanging belay.
-The best routes lies at E4 and above meaning this is a crag for the hard climber.
-There are easier routes that don’t require an abseil approach however they are of a lesser quality.
+The best routes lie at E4 and above meaning this is a crag for the hard climber.
+There are easier routes that don’t require an abseil approach however they are of lesser quality.

 The mountains of Kerry are home to some of the best scrambling and hard hiking in the country.
 There are a number of long routes on the north face of Carrauntoohil, Ireland’s highest mountain.
 The easiest of which is the excellent Howling Ridge.
 Piaras Kelly of Kerry Climbing is the man to talk to if you are looking for a guide.